patrikduch/backend-test/README.md

 docker-compose up -d
 ```

+### Postgres

+**PostgreSQL** is our primary database for storing relational data.

+- **Port:** `5432`

+Ensure that PostgreSQL is running on the specified port.
+This is the default port for PostgreSQL, but it can be customized if necessary in the PostgreSQL configuration file.

 ## 2. Implement a simple server to serve a SQL query
 As the core of the task, we would like you to write a SQL query that would operate on PostgreSQL database table you have created in the previous step.